 ADB and Fastboot are amazing command-line tools that let your computer connect with your Android device.
 ADB can communicate with your phone to debug and make changes.
 If you are getting “ADB is not recognized” or “ADB command not found”, or “Fastboot is not recognized” error while trying to use ADB commands, here are some easy fixes to make ADB detect your device.

-Below is a list of things that you can do using ADB commands.
+Below is a list of just a few things that you can do using ADB commands.

 - Change Android device name